19 Ways To Keep Your Baby or Toddler Happy During Diaper Changes

 If he's fussing, try singing to him very softly.
 He will usually stop fussing to listen to you.
 Sing, dance, kiss his belly, blow down his neck, make as many silly faces and noises as you can.
 Somewhere in there, get the diaper changed as unobtrusively as possible.

-18. Keep a cd that has an interesting story on it ready to turn on while you change him.
+18. Keep a cd that has an interesting story on it ready to turn on while you change her.

 19. Let him decorate.